jc-prg/mbox/README.md

 # jc://music-box/

 A friend has built a similar box based on an existing free software (which I've never seen myself).
-As my children where faszinated by this box I decided to build such a box for my children, but to write the software on my own from the scratch.
+As my children where fascinated by this box I decided to build such a box for my children, but to write the software on my own from the scratch.
 My intention is to try out different development practices.
 So it's not my idea but my individual implementation of this idea ...

 ![mbox image](docs/images/mbox.jpg)